YuChenAmberLu/Data-Science--Practical/README.md

+## Folder ExploratoryDataAnalysis
-### The folder, ExploratoryDataAnalysis, has a rmd file, a pdf file, and a dataset folder.
+The folder, ExploratoryDataAnalysis, has a rmd file, a pdf file, and a dataset folder.
 The pdf file was kintted by the rmd file.
 First, I discussed exploratory data analysis on the datasets provided for Bronx, Brooklyn, Manhattan, Queens, and Staten Island to visualize and make comparisons for residential building.
 Next, I did the exploratory data analysis on datasets provided nyt1.csv, nyt2.csv, and nyt3.csv to visualize some metrics and distributions over time.

-### Reference:
+## Reference:

 Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
 An Introduction to Statistical Learning with Applications in R. Springer, 2014. **(1)**
 This book is available free from the author's web site at http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Fourth%20Printing.pdf (Links to an external site.)Links to an external site.